stevenjlho/leetcode/solutions/148. Sort List/README.md

 1. Check if the list is empty (`head === null`) or contains only one node (`head.next === null`).
 2. Initialize two pointers, `slow` and `fast`, both starting at `head`, and create `temp` to `null`.
-3. Start a loop while `fast` is not null and `fast.next` is not null to find the middle of the list.
+3. Start a loop to find the middle of the list.
     - Use `temp` to track the node before `slow`.
     - The `slow` pointer moves one node at a time, while `fast` moves two nodes at a time.
 When `fast` reaches the end of the list, `slow` will be at the middle.
-4. After finding the middle, setting `temp.next` to `null` to effectively split the list into two halves, allowing each half to be sorted independently in the recursive steps of the merge sort algorithm.
+4. After finding the middle, setting `temp.next` to `null` to effectively split the list into two halves.
+This split allows independent sorting of each half.
 5. Recursively sort each half of the list. `sortList(head)` sorts the first half, and `sortList(slow)` sorts the second half.
-6. Use the `mergeList` function to merge the two sorted halves into a single sorted list and the merged list is returned.
+6. Use the `mergeList` function to merge the sorted halves.
     - Create a dummy node (`dummy`) to deal with the head of the new list.
     - Use a `current` pointer to point to `dummy`.
 This pointer is used to construct the merged list.
     - Enter a loop that continues as long as there are nodes left in both `list1` and `list2`.